Seely (band): Post-Seely

 Steven Satterfield began working with bassist Jim Prible in 2001, and after taking the name Silver Lakes, they released an album in 2006 entitled The Great Pretenders.
-Eric Taylor played on the album and joins the band on stage for live shows along with Marc Tompkins on guitars and Lindell Todd on keys.
+Eric Taylor played on the album and joined the band on stage for live shows along with Marc Tompkins on guitars and Lindell Todd on keys.

 Silver Lakes was featured as one of Paste's "4 to Watch" in March 2007.
 Satterfield is also an accomplished chef.
 He is co-owner of the Atlanta restaurant Miller-Union (with Neal McCarthy), known for its sustainable practices and use of locally sourced ingredients.
-In 2013, Satterfield received a nomination and was a semi-finalist for a James Beard Award for Best Chef: Southeast.
+In 2013, Satterfield received a nomination and was a semi-finalist for a James Beard Award for Best Chef: Southeast, an award which he then won in 2017.

 Lori Scacco went on to work with Scott Herren of Prefuse 73, and in 2004 released her first solo album, Circles, on Eastern Developments, a label co-owned by Herren.
 Her current work as a composer spans the worlds of art, film, classical dance, and performance.
 Desire Loop is her latest LP, out in 2018 on Mysteries of the Deep.

 Seely reunited for one night only at a benefit show in 2006.